 There became a desire to have a night with Steve.
 It crept up as a need to play.
-The gaps were irregular, from weeks to months, though never years.
+The gaps were irregular, from days and weeks to months, though never years.
 Sometimes at Glebe, sometimes at All Saints.
 Children for both of us arrived so demands on time and perspectives changed but always the need to play remained.All Saints Church L to R Nick Biggins, Charlie Martinez, Steve Lane, Steve Miller, Hag 1990’s

 Steve and I made a cassette collection recorded from 1992 to the end of 1995 called Pantheist Dreams in my basement at Glebe with Steve playing synthesiser and one track on piano recorded at ‘The Premises’ in Hackney, London, near Phil Miller’s home.